-If you have plans that are related in some way, e.g. all monthly plans, it can be useful to group them into a single plan group.
+If you have plans that are related in some way, e.g., all monthly plans, it can be useful to group them into a single plan group.
 This plan group can then be used for filtering, the same way you would filter by individual plans.
-Below you can see how to create and manage plan groups via the UI.
-You can see how to do this via our API here.
+Below you can see how to create and manage plan groups.
+Plans can also be grouped using the API.

 - Creating a plan group